Sample Debugger Sessions

 make.txt: ../doc/remake.texi

-We could use the target command to show information about the current target, but that returns lots if information.
-So let us instead narrow the information to just the automatic variables that get set.
-The following commands do this are all mean the same thing: target make.txt variables, target @ variables, and info locals.
+We could use the target command to show information about the current target, but that returns lots of information.
+So let us instead narrow the information down to just the automatic variables that get set.
+The following commands will all do this: target make.txt variables, target @ variables, and info locals.

 remake<1> target @ variables